 - Why were they so wrong on mainframes? (as we cover in the article How to Understand Gartner’s Disastrous Advice on Mainframes)

-Furthermore, could Gartner’s inaccuracy in all of these areas be explained by the fact that they are paid by every single one of the entities or categories that they promoted?
+Furthermore, could Gartner’s inaccuracy in all of these areas be explained by the fact that they are paid by every single entity or category they promoted?

-If a corrupt entity is paid off by every vendor under the sun, which they refuse to disclose, is most often wrong, has a very poor quality of output — why are we listening to them again?
+If a corrupt entity is paid off by every vendor under the sun, which they refuse to disclose, is most often wrong, has an inferior quality of output — why are we listening to them again?
 Secondly, trying to keep up with Gartner’s corruption is beyond my research capabilities.
-We know that Gartner is partially owned by a hedge fund, that it seems very likely there are opportunities for insider trading on vendors that it have a lower profile that are about to be pushed up the rankings.
-We have reports that Gartner has mislead the state of Florida as to how many people it employs in Fort Myers (new employees have a short average employment history in the Fort Myers office, which is not reported to the local government) in order to receive preferable tax treatment as we cover in the article The Gartner Sales Boiler Room in Fort Myers.
+We know that a hedge fund partially owns Gartner, that it seems very likely there are opportunities for insider trading on vendors that have a lower profile that is about to be pushed up the rankings.
+We have reports that Gartner has misled the state of Florida as to how many people it employs in Fort Myers (new employees have a short average employment history in the Fort Myers office, which is not reported to the local government) to receive preferable tax treatment as we cover in the article The Gartner Sales Boiler Room in Fort Myers.

 Keeping up with Gartner’s corruption is a full time job.

-Yet, companies around the world rely on a company for guidance on what can best be described as a Rubix Cube of corruption.
-(I name it this because every time you look at one side there are at least five other sides you are not looking at)
+Yet, companies worldwide rely on a company for guidance on what can best be described as a Rubix Cube of corruption.
+(I name it this because every time you look at one side, there are at least five other sides you are not looking at)

 Disclosing How Much Money Palo Alto Networks Paid Gartner

 How much money did Palo Alto Networks pay Gartner?
 How about if Palo Alto Networks published in the share how much it paid Gartner, and then every other vendor (we counted 48 vendors) paid to be included in the report.
 Overall, how much money did Gartner receive to publish the report?